-The King’s College Athletic Training Education Program (ATEP) provides students with individualized, learning-centered athletic training education in the liberal arts tradition, which enables them to become confident, skilled, and principled Certified Athletic Trainers.
+The King’s College Athletic Training Program provides students with individualized, learning-centered athletic training education in the liberal arts tradition, which enables them to become confident, skilled, and principled Certified Athletic Trainers.
 Certified Athletic Trainers are recognized by the American Medical Association as allied health professionals who specialize in the prevention, assessment, treatment, and rehabilitation of injuries and illnesses.
 The ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The emphasis of the Athletic Training Education Program is on providing the Athletic Training Student with an excellent foundation of academic and clinical knowledge.
+The emphasis of the Athletic Training Program is on providing the Athletic Training Student with an excellent foundation of academic and clinical knowledge.

 Degree Offered: Bachelor of Science (B.S.)

 This component of the curriculum is designed to provide the Athletic Training Student with the Core Curriculum of the College as well as introductory study and clinical experiences in Athletic Training.
 Athletic Training Students in the Pre-Professional Phase will have the opportunity to immediately become involved with the daily operation of the Sports Medicine Clinic and Athletic Training Room during their freshman year.
 The Athletic Training Student is also encouraged to utilize the state-of-the-art facilities and equipment by assisting in the treatment of various athletic and orthopedic injuries.

 In the Pre-Professional Phase, the Athletic Training Student will take courses such as Introduction to Athletic Training, Emergency Care of Athletic Injuries, Chemistry, Applied Biophysics, Anatomy and Physiology, Prevention and Care of Athletic Injuries, Kinesiology, Exercise Physiology, and Principles of Health.